ploomber/sklearn-evaluation/docs/quickstart/clustering.md

 ### `plot.silhouette_analysis`

 We can visually represent the `silhouette_score` to assess the number of clusters.
 Remember that values close to +1 indicate that the clusters are well-separated.
 Another characteristic to consider is the size of each silhouette plot.
-If they're too different, it means some clusters are tiny while others are too large (see, for example, `n_clusters=6,7,8`).
+If they're too different, it means some clusters are tiny while others are too large (see, for example the plots with `n_clusters` from 6 to 8: they all have  some tiny clusters.

 Note that the silhouette score reported on each plot (top-right corner) matches our previous table.
 Again, we see that the value is maximized when `n_clusters=5`, and that all clusters have similar size and silhouette scores, so we choose that as the optimal value.